 Scramble left from Lunch Rock to get to the base.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Maiden Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (e) Maiden Buttress:

 This route can be reached from the first pitch of The Illegitimate (5.9.).
 Exit right from the belay to reach a large and green lichen covered flake(10c).
 Climb the flake up through a small roof and onto a steep face (10d).
 Some slabby moves will lead you up past two bolts (3/8") and then finish on a short section of the The Illegitimate for a belay at a large pine tree....[more]
 Browse More Classics in CA

 From: Small Town, USA

 Roger Linfield is correct about the bad falls.
 Joe Fitchen took a monster fall down the south face of Lily Rock (Tahquitz) in the 1950's.
 Ellen Wilts talks about witnessing that famous fall, in an interview, on a video at the Idyllwild History Museum.